Crimes Act 1961

 You could also call this:

-If you throw a harmful substance at someone or put it on them with the intention to hurt or disfigure them, you can go to prison for up to 14 years.
-This includes things like acid or other corrosive substances that can cause injury.
+If you throw a corrosive or injurious substance at someone on purpose, to hurt or disfigure them, you can go to prison for up to 14 years.
+This is because the law says that doing something like this is very serious.
+You can be charged with this crime if you use a substance that can cause harm to someone, with the intention of injuring them.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.